-- Usually, calling Customer Experience Team is the first step.
-If there is anything else you need to do, Customer Experience Team will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+- o Usually, calling your Customer Experience Team is the first step.
+If there is anything else you need to do, your Customer Experience Team will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing.